High teacher turnover adds fuel to their march on statehouses

 “We’re at the nadir for the teaching profession,” said Linda Darling-Hammond, the president and CEO of the Learning Policy Institute and professor emeritus at Stanford University.

-Darling-Hammond said that prospects for the profession haven’t been this low since the 1980s, and she explained that much of the work to rebuild it has been steadily dismantled by state governments, both Republican and Democratic, since the late 1990s.
-GOP administrations have been quicker to cut and slower to reintroduce funding, though, she added.
+Darling-Hammond said that prospects for the profession haven’t been this low since the 1980s, and she explained that much of the work to rebuild it has been steadily dismantled by state governments, led by both Republicans and Democrats, since the late 1990s.
+GOP administrations have been quicker to cut and slower to reintroduce funding, she added.

 And that decline has been steady since the recession began in 2007, causing some state legislators to pay new attention to their education budgets.